Why We Tell Our Stories

-Recently, my former bishop asked why I need to keep telling my story.
-His office has already done a lot to support my healing.
-He made sure my former church had windows in the office doors; he beefed up the diocese’s online resources on sexual misconduct; and he now asks all parishes to post a quarterly “how to report” notice.
+Recently, my former bishop had his lawyer send me a letter demanding I stop writing about my experience on this blog.
+The diocese had already settled with me, and the bishop thought I ought to “bring this whole episode to a close.”
+He wondered why I needed to keep telling my story.
+His office has already taken actions to make congregants safer.
+He made sure St. Paul’s had windows in the office doors; he beefed up the diocese’s online resources on sexual misconduct; and he now asks all parishes to post a quarterly “how to report” notice.
 And of course, he secured the resources I needed for medical treatment and therapy.
-For these gifts, I am grateful, and I wish I could say they had healed me.
-They have certainly helped.
+I am grateful for these actions, and I wish I could say they had healed me.
+They have helped.
 I wanted the church to be safer, and it is.
 I needed medical treatment, and the church’s funds made that possible.
 I am healthier, stronger, and more whole than I have ever been, and I owe my healing at least partly to the bishop’s efforts.

 And yet, that doesn’t change my need to tell my story.
-When we experience trauma, that is how some of us heal.
-We tell our stories again and again, to many people, in many ways.
+When we experience trauma, we heal in part by speaking our truth to people we trust.
+Many of us have to tell our stories again and again.

 What happens when we tell our stories?